Why and How to Invest in Startups

 Disadvantages of crowd equity

-• Risk is especially high if you only invest in one or a handful of startups.
+- High Risk: The risk is especially high if you only invest in one or a handful of startups, especially with limited startup opportunities on these platforms.

-• While quality crowd equity opportunities have increased recently, it’s still not where founders look first to raise capital.
+- Limited Selection: While quality crowd equity opportunities have increased recently, it’s still not typically where top founders look first to raise capital.

-A venture capital (VC) fund raises money from various sources to invest in startups and scaleups.
+A private equity (PE) or venture capital (VC) fund raises money from various sources to invest in startups and scaleups.
 These funds are managed by investment teams of experts in the field.
-Generally, those who were able to invest in venture capital funds are family offices, institutional investors (pension funds, university endowment funds, etc), and high net worth individuals (with assets over $1 million).
-VC funds make investments according to their specific investment mandate, which normally is structured around:
+Generally, those who can invest in PE and VC funds are family offices, institutional investors (pension funds, university endowment funds, etc.), and high-net-worth individuals (with assets over $1 million).
+PE and VC funds make investments according to their specific investment mandate, which normally is structured around:

 This mandate is put into practice by the fund managers who are responsible for sourcing investments, the investment decisions and determining the amount of capital given to each startup.
 These fund managers also have the capability and responsibility to maximize the returns of these startups.
 They do so by providing them with additional resources like industry knowledge and connections, helping a startup scale with speed.
 A typical VC fund raises between €50 million – €500 million and invests in 10-30 startups over an investment period of three to four years.